SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-workflow-params --workflow-accession 1 > /home/seqware/workflow.ini

-In this example the workflow “HelloWorldWorkflow” version 1.0 (SWID 1) parameters are listed.
+In this example the workflow “HelloWorld” version 1.0 (SWID 1) parameters are listed.
 The output conforms to the input you can use to parameterize and launch workflows.
 For example: